 Hue to Ho Chi Minh City (Saigon)

-Ho Chi Minh City - Fly Hue to Ho Chi Minh City, departing 13:45, arriving 15:15
+Ho Chi Minh City - Fly from Hue to Ho Chi Minh City, departing 13:45, arriving 15:15.

-Welcome to Ho Chi Minh City (Saigon)!
-Upon arrival at the Ho Chi Minh City Airport, after collecting your baggage, exit the airport arrival gate to meet your local guide outside.
-He/she will be holding a sign with your names on it.
+Welcome to Ho Chi Minh City (Saigon).
+Upon arrival at the airport, collect your baggage and meet your local guide outside, holding a sign with your name.

 Discover Ho Chi Minh City & the Cu Chi Tunnels